operator-framework/operator-sdk/website/content/en/docs/best-practices/pod-security-standards.md

 **IMPORTANT NOTE** The `seccompProfile` field to define that a container is [restricted][restricted] was introduced with K8s `1.19` and might **not** be supported on some vendors by default.
 Please, do **not** use this field if you are looking to build Operators that work on K8s versions < `1.19` or on vendors that do **not** support this field.
 Having this field when it is not supported can result in your Pods/Containers **not** being allowed to run (i.e. On Openshift versions < `4.11` with its default configuration the deployments will fail with errors like `Forbidden: seccomp`.)
-However, if you are developing solutions to be distributed on Kubernetes versions => `1.19` and or for example, Openshift versions >= `4.11` it is highly recommended that this field is used to ensure that all your Pod(s)/Container(s) are [restricted][restricted] unless they require escalated privileges.

 **In Kubernetes manifests:**